 You could say that, Duo Camera aside, there’s no real headline feature of the HTC One M8, but that would do it a disservice as the brand has made a phone that really impresses at nearly every turn.

-I’m not sure the sharable Zoes will take off initially (especially as the app STILL isn’t here), nor are the Video Highlight and Blinkfeed services up to the level where you can call them factors in purchase.
+I’m not sure the shareable Zoes will take off, even a year on, nor are the Video Highlight and BlinkFeed services up to the level where you can call them factors in purchase.
 But at least HTC has decoupled these apps from the main OS, so when it upgrades them you won’t be left waiting for a massive software update to change things.

 By Gareth Beavis, TechRadar